Compute-and-Forward: Harnessing Interference through Structured Codes: Successive Cancellation

 Assume there is only one relay and that it wants to recover all transmitted messages.
-This is the standard Gaussian multiple-access problem whose capacity region is well-known to be the set of all rate tuples $(r_1, \ldots, r_L)$ satisfying: for all subsets $S \subseteq \{1,2,\ldots, L\}$ \cite[Theorem 14.3.5]{coverthomas}.
+This is the standard Gaussian multiple-access problem whose capacity region is well-known to be the set of all rate tuples $(R_1, \ldots, R_L)$ satisfying for all subsets $S \subseteq \{1,2,\ldots, L\}$ \cite[Theorem 14.3.5]{coverthomas}.
 We now show that compute-and-forward includes the multiple-access capacity region as a special case.
 First, we consider the corner point of the capacity region associated with decoding the messages in ascending order.
-From Example \ref{ex:onemsg}, this is possible if: Using Theorem \ref{t:twocomp}, the relay removes $\xb_1$ from the channel observation to get $\sum_{\e=2}^L{h_{1\e}\xb_\e} +\zb_1$.
-It then repeats the above procedure for each message in ascending order to get: This is clearly a corner point of the multiple-access capacity region.
+From Example \ref{ex:onemsg}, the first message can be decoded (while treating the others as noise) if Using successive cancellation, the relay removes $\xb_1$ from the channel observation to get $\sum_{\e=2}^L{h_{1\e}\xb_\e} +\zb_1$.
+It then repeats the above procedure for each message in ascending order to get The resulting rate tuple is a corner point of the multiple-access capacity region.
 By changing the decoding order, any corner point is achievable.
-Note that any point on the boundary of the capacity region is achievable by time-sharing between two corner points.
+Note that any point on the boundary of the capacity region is achievable by time-sharing corner points.

+\begin{remark} One interesting open problem is to develop \textit{joint decoding} for the compute-and-forward framework.
+Of course, within the context of multiple-access, this is possible with nested lattice codewords as they have good statistical properties.
+Extending joint decoding to recovering equations of messages may enlarge the computation rate region. \end{remark}